-Coming into the season, 23-year head coach Dave Floeck wasn’t sure what to expect out his Whitman-Hanson Regional High girls’ soccer team.
+Coming into the season, 23-year head coach David Floeck wasn’t sure what to expect out his Whitman-Hanson Regional High girls’ soccer team.

 The Panthers were looking to make up for the graduation of nine seniors, most critically Lauren Bonavita, who cemented herself in program history with a 43-goal senior season to become its all-time leading goal scorer with 113.